American University of Sharjah

 Gen-Ed Tags & Classifications

-Course attributes are tags that classify courses for general education requirements, major electives, and special designations.
-"Preparatory" and "MTH Major Elective" are the most common tags.
-Science requirements, communication courses, and social science requirements round out the top categories — reflecting AUS's broad general education structure.
+Course attributes are tags that mark courses for gen-ed requirements, major electives, and special designations.
+"Preparatory" and "MTH Major Elective" are the most common.
+Science, communication, and social-science requirements fill out the rest of the top of the list, about what you'd expect from a broad gen-ed program.

-This stacked area chart shows how different categories of course attributes have evolved over time.
-Growth in "Communication/English" and "Natural Sciences" tags reflects expanding gen-ed requirements.
-The overall increase in tagged sections mirrors the university's growth in total offerings.
+Attribute categories stacked over time.
+The rise in "Communication/English" and "Natural Sciences" tags tracks gen-ed requirements expanding.
+The overall jump in tagged sections mostly just follows the growth in total offerings.

 12 — Course Catalog